grantila/q/README.md

   - Can also be replaced by the user to allow for a custom implementation, which then will serve stacktraces to the rest of q.
  - `temporarily_copyable`
   - A way of allowing a non-copyable object to be copied, by internally doing a move-on-copy.
 This should be used with care!
-  - Serves a great purpose as current C++ standard won't allow data to be moved into lambdas, only copied.
+  - Serves a great purpose as C++11 won't allow data to be moved into lambdas, only copied. q is C++11 compatible.
  - `thread`
   - Like `mutex`, this is similar to the standard's `std::thread`, but providing very useful extra features:
     - Sets thread name, platform independently, by requiring threads to have names.